- 2.2 Honours degree at any recognised undergraduate degree in biological/animal/ecological/veterinary science, or

 Humans are dependent on and live in close proximity with their livestock and the interfaces of livestock with wildlife are permeable and complex.
 This programme addresses a clear need to integrate ecological disciplines with studies of disease in wildlife, livestock and human populations, with concepts of land management, livestock production and wildlife management.

-- You can carry out a research project in an internationally recognized centre of excellence, working with world-leading researchers in animal science and ecology.
+- You can carry out a research project in an internationally recognised centre of excellence, working with world-leading researchers in animal science and ecology.

 - This programme closely examines the often conflicting needs of land users and strives to obtain balanced input from individual land users, from special interest lobby groups, NGOs, government organisations, corporations and service providers to provide a rigorous theoretical background to understanding the practical causes of land-use conflicts involving livestock, wildlife and other drivers.